Great Bear Sea

 An aquatic home away from home

-Island Odyssey is a 68-foot ketch motor-sailer.
+Island Roamer is a 68-foot ketch motor-sailer.
 There are 6 double occupancy guest cabins and 3 shared bathrooms with hot showers.
 In addition to a comfortable salon with an excellent natural history library, the large wheelhouse above deck provides comfortable seating in all types of weather.

-Island Odyssey
+Island Roamer

 What Our Guests Are Saying